 Enever says "the ombudsman service often sees cases where a consumer has noticed that a ground floor or basement room that had been watertight before has started to let water in.

 "The insurer may have turned down a claim for the damage on the grounds that it was not caused by a flood, but by other problems instead such as leaks, damage to drains or underground pipes or a rise in the underlying water table."

 The firm may then argue that the property had not been adequately waterproofed, so the claim is not covered under the terms of the policy.

 How to make a home insurance claim

-"Firstly, report a claim as soon as possible: a lot of insurers expect a claim to be reported within 48 hours.
+You should report a claim as soon as possible: a lot of insurers expect a claim to be reported within 48 hours.
 The claim will be dealt with, and ultimately settled, a lot more efficiently the sooner it's reported.

-He adds that householders should check with their policy provider before arranging any repair work.
+Householders should check with their policy provider before arranging any repair work too.